BOOK A FREE 15 MINUTE CHAT →

 Early Morning Waking in Toddlers and Children

-Why early morning waking is so common
+Why early morning waking are so common

 Early morning waking is one of the most exhausting sleep issues for families.
 When a child wakes at 4am or 5am day after day it can feel unbearable, especially when nights are already broken.
 Many parents search for answers wondering if bedtime is wrong, naps need changing or if their child is simply an early riser.
 While light exposure and circadian rhythm matter, early waking is rarely just about the clock.

-Sleep pressure circadian rhythm and stress
+Sleep pressure, circadian rhythm and stress

 In the early morning hours sleep pressure is lowest and stress hormones naturally rise.
 If a child’s nervous system is already under strain they are more likely to wake fully and struggle to resettle.
 Overstimulation during the day, emotional stress, inconsistent routines or being overtired can all contribute to early waking.
-Paradoxically children who are not getting enough restorative sleep are often the ones waking the earliest.
+Children who are not getting enough restorative sleep are often the ones waking the earliest.

 Toddlers and children also wake early when they do not feel settled enough in their body to stay asleep.
 Changes such as dropping naps, starting childcare, family stress or developmental leaps can all increase early waking.
 The body moves toward alertness because it does not feel safe enough to remain in deep rest.